Will you be here in 30 years?

 Our government has very strict libel rules for newspapers.
 This means we have to pay people to do professional work and have editors who check their work.
 Our government wrote laws so the libel rules do not apply to Google, Twitter or Facebook.
 This means the digital clickbait monopolies can get free content, no matter how libelous, and not have the requirement of editors.

-Our government also has laws that permit Google, Facebook and Twitter to steal newspaper content and profit from it.
+Our government also has laws which permit Google, Facebook and Twitter to steal newspaper content and profit from it.
 It is called “Fair Use.”

 Candidly, I sometimes feel like my government has locked my ankles with a ball and chain, zip-tied my hands together and thrown me over the side of the boat.